collective/collective.contact.contactlist/README.rst

 collective.contact.contactlist
 ==========================================================================

+This add-on is part of the ``collective.contact.*`` suite.
+For an overview and a demo of these suite, see `collective.contact.demo <https://github.com/collective/collective.contact.demo>`__.

 Users can can manage lists of contacts.
 Adds an action to add a content to an existing or a new list.